 Potato bass are probably the most curious fish of all.
-While scuba diving on reefs on the east coast of South Africa and Mozambique you are almost guaranteed a close encounter with this massive fish, which commonly grow up to 1.5m in length – making them one of the largest of all the coral reef predators in the region.
+While scuba diving on reefs on the east coast of South Africa and Mozambique, you are almost guaranteed a close encounter with this massive fish, which commonly grows up to 1.5m in length – making them one of the largest of all the coral reef predators in the region.

-Potato bass are territorial and often there is one or two individuals that frequent the same dive site on a reef
+Potato bass are territorial, and often there are one or two individuals that frequent the same dive site on a reef

 Potato bass facts: